fers4t/Twitter-Supervisor/README.md

 # Twitter Supervisor
-> I made this program to learn about Python and to know who stop following me on Twitter. - Quentin JODER
+> "I made this program to learn about Python and to know who stop following me on Twitter." - Quentin JODER

 Twitter Supervisor informs you (via direct message) when someone follows or unfollows you.